Introduction to Databases and SQL

 Structured Query Language (SQL) is a standard query language that is used to work with relational databases.

-We use SQL to perform CRUD operations:
+We use SQL to perform CRUD (create, read, update, and delete) operations on relational databases.

 • Create: create databases or tables in a database